The C4E book helps engineers become better communicators. A good introduction to the book is given by Urs Hölzle:

-This course helps engineers develop their communication skills to an advanced level.
+This one-day masterclass already helped hundreds of engineers develop their communication skills to an advanced level.
 The class is filled with practical tips that allow engineers to apply the theory behind communication to their software development practice.

-The course focuses specifically on things that matter to engineers, such as design documents, planning, code reviews, tickets, incidents, and stakeholder management.
-Of all past attendees, 100% found the course useful for their career and recommend the course to their peers.
+The masterclass focuses specifically on things that matter to engineers, such as design documents, planning, code reviews, tickets, incidents, and stakeholder management.
+All past attendees at companies such as Uber, OVO, and JP Morgan found the workshop useful for their career and would recommend the course to their peers.

 Classes are usually taught to groups of individuals that work at the same company or organization.
-The course spans a total of 12 hours of online training.
-The actual schedule of the course is determined by the group.
-In-person training takes place in all-day events.
-For online courses, sessions of 2 hours per week are recommended.
-In general, group size is limited to maximum of 20 attendees.
+The course spans a total of 6 hours of in-person training.
+In general, the optimal group size is 20 attendees.

 When asked what attendees learned from the course, answers included: